CLiMBlab-Stanford/climbprep/README.md

     python -m climblab.bidsify <PROJECT_NAME> <SUBJECT_ID> <SESSION_ID>

 Run the above with `-h` to see all available command line options.

+If you are BIDSifying the first-ever session from a new subject, make sure to add their ID to the project's `participants.tsv` file.

 ### Preprocessing (fmriprep)